matutosi/automater/vignettes/translate_deeplr.md

 - Set your deepl api key in translate_deeplr.rsc (required).
   api_key <- "set_your_key"
 - Copy text files (*.txt) to the same directory with translate_deeplr.rsc.
-- Click deepl_api.rsc on Windows (deepl_api.command on Mac).
+- Click deepl_api.rsc.
-- Then a black command windows will be opened and wait a moment.
+- Then a black command window will be opened and wait a moment.
 - At the first time to run deepl_api.rsc, it may take few minutes to install packages.